linevych/posts/posts/en/hello-world.md

 First of all, this helps me to better understand what I've learned, systematize my knowledge.
-I hope it will improve my language skills because English is not my mother tongue, so if you find any mistakes or things that can be improved into the text, please let me know.
+I hope it will improve my language skills because English is not my mother tongue, so if you find any mistakes or things that can be improved, please let me know.

 For some reason comments for English and Ukrainian version now displays to all of the articles, I don't think it's a big issue but will try to fix it shortly.